 An aging schedule is a report that itemizes payables and receivables into different categories based on their creation dates.
+The report is used to show which items are overdue, either for payment or receipt.
 The schedule is typically divided into 30-day categories, so that current items are stated in the 0-30 days category, moderately overdue items are in the 31-60 days category, and very overdue items are stated in later categories.
 The report is a standard feature in all accounting software packages, which may also allow a user to set up different day ranges than the 30-day classifications just noted.
 The schedule has the following uses:

 Both the payable and receivable aging schedules can be used to compile a cash forecast for a business.